netxms/netxms-doc/admin/advanced.rst

 .. figure:: _images/Zone_comm_settings.png

-On this page you can set default proxy node for NetXMS agents, SNMP, and ICMP.
+On this page you can set default proxy node for |product_name| agents, SNMP, and ICMP.
-Note that proxy node must be in default zone and must have primary IP reachable by NetXMS server.
+Note that proxy node must be in default zone and must have primary IP reachable by |product_name| server.

 Moving nodes between zones